 The third havoc is holiday DECORATIONS.
 It's fun to decorate the house and yard for the different holidays, but be sure there isn't anything your pet can get tangled in, electrocuted by, cut by, or anything for them to find as a nice snack.
 Ribbons, spider webs, tinsel, and wrapping paper are easy for your pet to ingest so clean up well and make sure they are hung up high.
 Holiday lights can also be tempting for pets to chew on so try and keep the cords protected or hidden.
 Any glass or sharp decorations should also be put up high and not in a place your pet can knock them over and then walk through.

 Holiday havoc number four is LOUD NOISES.
 New Year's fireworks, screaming Halloween heads, and Christmas cracker poppers can startle your pet and send them running to hide.
 If your pet has issues with loud noises, keep them out of the room before the festivities start.
-We offer a few Calming options to help with anxiety and nervousness (Calming Spray and ZEN Licks vitamins).
+We offer Calming Spray to help with anxiety and nervousness.
 The last thing you want is to deal with a stressed out pet right in the middle of your celebration.

 Last, but not least, plan ahead and have your vets number on hand, poison control's number on hand, and know where the closest emergency vet office is just in case something happens.